Skip to main content

 Should You Book Edo?

-Getting a table at Edo is easier than you might expect for a Michelin Bib Gourmand winner, and that accessibility is part of why it deserves your attention.
+Getting a table at Edo is easier than you might expect for a Michelin Bib Gourmand winner, that accessibility is part of why it deserves your attention.
 Two consecutive Bib Gourmand recognitions (2024 and 2025) signal consistent, serious cooking at a price point well below what you would pay at the Alpine fine-dining addresses further up the price scale.
 If you are in Crans-Montana and want Japanese food done with technical discipline and no pretension, this is the clear booking.
 The €€ price range makes it one of the most practical decisions on the mountain.

 Edo in Crans-Montana: The Portrait

 Crans-Montana sits at roughly 1,500 metres in the Valais, a resort built primarily around skiing and golf, where most restaurants default to raclette and fondue or charge €€€€ for modern European tasting menus.
 Edo sits outside that pattern.
-It is a Japanese restaurant run by Mike de Leeuw and Wesley de Leeuw, and the Bib Gourmand designation — awarded by Michelin specifically for good cooking at moderate prices — confirms that the kitchen is delivering something worth the trip down Route Cantonale Sierre-Montana.
+It is a Japanese restaurant run by Mike de Leeuw and Wesley de Leeuw, the Bib Gourmand designation — awarded by Michelin specifically for good cooking at moderate prices — confirms that the kitchen is delivering something worth the trip down Route Cantonale Sierre-Montana.

 The address, Rte Cantonale Sierre-Montana 43, places Edo along the main artery connecting the two resort villages, which makes it accessible whether you are staying in Crans or Montana.
 You do not need to plan around a ski gondola schedule to reach it.
 That logistical simplicity is worth noting for a resort town where dinner often involves more coordination than the meal itself warrants.